SofttekLabs/npx-demo/README.md

 ## Example
 This repo is a real example of a CLI.

-Run
+There are three commands available
+- sum
+- mult
+- salute (no args)

+The CLI expects args to be an array of numbers, and will output the result of the selected operation

+Example
 ```cmd
 npx @gantonioid/runnable-demo --command sum --args [1,2,3]
 ## Expected output: 6